BIOGRAPHY

 During this time she was awarded a Creative Technician placement at Battersea Arts Centre, which was when she began to produce site-reflective installations beyond the gallery environment.
 Responding to two semi-derelict yet financially flourishing postcodes in the heart of London, in 2010, ‘Still Life’ and ‘Cleanliness is next to Godliness’ explored the notion of what it meant to cleanse an environment literally, socially, and spiritually through the appropriation of cleaning rituals.

 Graduating in 2017 with an MA Fine Art (Distinction) and a ‘Best Student’ award, as her portfolio of work began to reach new heights her architectural spreadsheets ‘Blind Faith’ and ‘Flex’, and the converging and diverging forces harnessed in ‘{a violent intersection}’ and ‘Kalopsia’ were all on the verge of collapse.
-At this point, she recalls her practice becoming the epitome of the word ‘jiggered’; a phrase her father used to utter when returning from sustaining long days of backbreaking work that left him incapacitated in his early 50’s, which was when ‘(net, work}’ evolved, in the form of surveillance technology, where in, a series of live-streams kept a close eye on overseeing six of her structurally precarious sites, drawing attention to physical and psychological limits.
+At this point, she recalls her practice becoming the epitome of the word ‘jiggered’; a phrase her father used to utter when returning from sustaining long days of backbreaking work that left him incapacitated in his early 50’s, which was when ‘(net, work}’ evolved, in the form of surveillance technology, where in, a series of live-streams kept a close eye on overseeing six of her structurally precarious sites, drawing attention to their physical and psychological limits.

 Upon graduating she was invited to spend six weeks exploring the Peak District’s mythology, topography, and geographic histories, through collaborative and experimental practice, funded by Quad Gallery, in Derby, where she began to explore the hollowness of language and image that can form over long periods of time.
-In ‘Rev{o,e}l{u,a}tions, 2018‘ she placed a virtual, live-streamed image of a domestic shrine within the gallery, locating personal myth making alongside the regions mythologies, while ‘The Mountain and the Cave, 2018‘ cross-examined contradictory proverbs that followed the contours of the peaks and caverns of the Manifold Valley.
+In ‘Rev{o,e}l{u,a}tions, 2018‘ she placed a virtual, live-streamed image of a domestic shrine within the gallery, locating personal myth making alongside the regions mythologies, while ‘The Mountain and the Cave, 2018‘ cross-examined contradictory proverbs which followed the contours of the peaks and caverns of the Manifold Valley.